go-macaron/docs/en-US/middlewares/README.md

 Middlewares and helper modules allow you easily plugin/unplugin features for your Macaron applications.

-There are already many [official modules](https://github.com/macaron-contrib) to simplify your work:
+There are already many [middlewares and modules](https://github.com/macaron-contrib) to simplify your work:

 - [binding](https://github.com/macaron-contrib/binding) - Request data binding and validation
 - [i18n](i18n) - Internationalization and Localization